 A completely different idea that has some merit for extremely rusted cast iron tables is to use naval jelly.
-You'll need to follow the instructions on the naval jelly to the letter, particularly when it comes to removal, so as to avoid pitting the cast iron.
-Naval jelly is quite aggressive for rust removal, but it needs to be removed properly to stop the cleaning action.
+You'll need to follow the instructions on the naval jelly to the letter, particularly when it comes to rust removal, so as to avoid pitting the cast iron.
+Naval jelly is quite aggressive for rust removal, and it needs to be removed properly to stop the cleaning action.

 Once the rust is removed, take steps to ensure that the rust won't return.
 There are a number of commercial products that not only protect the table from rust but also lubricate the table to make work pieces slide across the table better when cutting.
 Boeshield T-9 and Slipit are popular products, available online or at most retailers selling fine woodworking supplies.

 Paste waxes also work well for protecting and lubricating, but avoid the temptation to use car paste waxes.
 These formulations typically contain silicone, which will plug up wood pores and cause issues with finishing the wood.
 Instead, try Johnson's Paste Wax, of the type which is formulated for the floor.
 Apply liberally, wait until it is nearly dry and then wipe the table down to remove any excess and polish the surfaces.

 Recent innovations in table saw design have led to the use of other materials for the table surfaces on stationary table saws.
 At the upper end of the market, there are now large pro-grade stationary saws that use granite tables, which are completely immune to rusting.